MergHQ/CRYENGINE/README.md

 To prepare for a major (feature) release, we integrate "main" into "stabilisation", and then continue fixing bugs in "stabilisation".
 To prepare for a minor (stability) release, individual changes from 'main are integrated directly into "stabilisation".
 In each case, when the release is deemed ready, "stabilisation" is integrated to "release".

+Pull requests can only be accepted into the "pullrequests" branch.

 ## License
 The source code in this repository is governed by the CRYENGINE license agreement, which is contained in LICENSE.md, adjacent to this file.